Television news in the United States: National network news

-Walt Disney Television, CBS Entertainment Group, and NBCUniversal Television and Streaming all operate news divisions, named ABC News, CBS News, and NBC News respectively.
+Disney Entertainment Television, CBS Entertainment Group, and NBCUniversal Media Group all operate news divisions, named ABC News, CBS News, and NBC News respectively.
 Their schedules are broadly similar, with minor exceptions.

 Early weekday mornings, at 4:00AM Eastern Time, all three air half-hour programs, Good Morning America First Look on ABC, CBS News Mornings on CBS, and Early Today on NBC.
 Early Today is the highest rated of these programs.
 Most but not all of the networks' stations across the country air these early morning national newscasts.

-Following local news, Good Morning America, CBS This Morning, and the Today show air.
+Following local news, Good Morning America, CBS Mornings, and the Today show air.
 As of 2013, Good Morning America is the most watched morning news show in the United States, followed by Today and CBS This Morning.
 Good Morning America also airs on weekends, as does Weekend Today.
 CBS This Morning only has a Saturday edition.
 On Sundays, CBS instead airs CBS News Sunday Morning, a long-running arts and culture anthology.
 The top stories come in the first few segments of the show but as the minutes pass, the stories presented gradually shift to more lifestyle-oriented and light-hearted ones.
 These national morning newscasts have cut-ins to local weather and newscasts every half-hour.
 On weekdays, the shows air at 7:00 in each and every time zone but on weekends, they either air live or with a 1-hour tape delay from the original broadcast in all time zones.
 ABC's and CBS' morning shows are two hours long, while Today has expanded to four hours.
 A mix of NBC, CBS, Fox, and The CW stations that air Live with Kelly and Ryan, especially in the east coast, tape-delay the hours preempted by this program.

 On Sunday mornings, the networks air political interview programs.
 Meet the Press (which premiered November 6, 1947 on the NBC television network and is currently the world's longest running television program) leads Face the Nation on CBS, This Week on ABC, and Fox News Sunday on the Fox network.

 News briefs, a two-minute segment with a basic rundown of the largest stories of the day, formerly aired much more frequently on all four networks, including primetime.
 Currently however, the only network newsbreaks are carried by ABC and CBS in the afternoon leading out of their daytime lineups.